-The Company Secretary supervises and advises the Board on all governance issues, corporate and administrative matters, as well as facilitating orientation of new Directors and assisting with professional development of existing Directors as required.
-She is also responsible for, among other things, ensuring that Board procedures are observed and that the Company's Constitution and applicable laws and regulations are complied with.
+The Company Secretary supervises the administration of Board matters and advises the Board on all governance issues, corporate matters, facilitates orientation of new Directors and assists with the professional development of existing Directors as required.
+The Board has separate and independent access to the Company Secretary.

+The Company Secretary is also the Group Legal Counsel and is responsible for ensuring that Board procedures are observed and that the Company's Constitution and applicable laws and regulations are complied with.
 The Company Secretary assists the Chairman in ensuring good information flow within the Board and its Board Committees and between the KMT and Non-Executive Directors.
 The approval of the Board is required in respect of the appointment and removal of the Company Secretary.

-Principle 2: Board Composition and Guidance Size and Board Composition
+Principle 2: Board Composition and Guidance

+Size and Board Composition

-The Board, through regular reviews by the NC and guided by its Board Diversity Policy (a copy of which is posted on the Company's website), seeks to ensure an appropriate balance of experience, competency and knowledge among the Directors to provide effective entrepreneurial leadership to the Company.
+The Board, through regular reviews by the NC and guided by its Board Diversity Policy, which is publicly available on the Company's website, seeks to ensure an appropriate level of diversity on the Board to provide effective entrepreneurial leadership to the Company.
 Taking into account the complex nature and wide scope of the Group's business and operations, the Board considers the current board size of 13 members appropriate.
+The Board has 23% female representation and 77% male representation.